 The fashion industry wants to sell more clothes to fat women.
 It is mostly those outside the industry who say ‘plus-size.’
 Inside the industry, they call overweight people blimps, beached whales, and all the other slang terms for fat.

 The Universal Standard picture aims for a kind of raw honesty, and it upends everything the culture has taught us about beauty and desirability.

-It is clear Robin Givhan’s dream is to replace tall, sexy blonde models with overweight, angry, black ones.
+Robin Givhan’s dream is to replace tall, sexy blonde models with overweight, angry, black ones.
 What does she think of beautiful white women?
 Perhaps another of her articles will shed some light on this.

 Getting Robin Givhan to pay the First Lady a compliment is like pulling teeth from a tiger.
 Givhan refuses to consider function or enjoyment as a reason for clothes, insisting that each item is worn for purely political reasons.
 She decides that Melania’s message is that she does not care.
 Why?
 Because that’s what her Zara jacket said!

 So now our fashion critic is a psychiatrist too!
 It is extraordinary what a BA in English can qualify you to do.
 As a fashion genius, has she considered a hairpiece to cover the bald half of her head?
 How about the grand canyon creases in between her eyebrows?
 Perhaps a little surgery could fix that.
 And how about some therapy to cure her racist hatred of beautiful white women?
 That would help reduce the frown lines.